CarbonLDP/carbonldp-js-sdk/doc/README.md

 *Parameters*

-- slug: The slug name for the children URI.
+- slug: The slug that will be used in the child URI.
 - object: The object from where create the child.
 If it's a non `Carbon.Document.Class` object, it's transformed into one.

 ```typescript